RustFestEU/diversity-at-rustfest/2019/scholarship-info.es.md

 - 800€ para viajes intercontinentales o fuera de Europa (vuelos)
 - 110€ por persona por noche para alojamiento

-These are just guidelines, all upper limits for reimbursements will be communicated ahead of time to the awardees, as part of their acceptance letter, and we may only diverge from these set limits under special circumstances.
-All expenses should be submitted after the conference, and will be reimbursed as soon as possible, historically this meant that all awardees have received their refunds in 1 to 4 weeks after submission.

 Éstas son sólo unas guías, los límites máximos para los reembolsos se comunicarán con tiempo a los agraciados, como parte de la carta de aceptación, y sólo variaremos estos límites bajo circunstancias especiales.
 Todos los costes deberían ser enviados después de la conferencia, y se reembolsarán tan pronto como sea posible, en anteriores ediciones los agraciados obtuvieron sus reembols entre 1 y 4 semanas después del envío.

 ### Autorizaciones de viaje

-All Scholarship awardees who need it will be issued an official travel letter that they may use at border crossing and Visa application.
-For applicants who are not awarded a Scholarship but decide to come to the conference on their own cost we can also provide this option, please [get in touch](mailto:info@rustfest.eu).

 Todos los becados que la necesiten se les proporcionará una autorización oficial que podrán usar para cruzar la frontera y en la petición del visado.
 También podemos proporcionar esta autorización a los solicitantes no becados que decidan asistir a la conferencia por sus propios medios, por favor [ponte en contacto](mailto:info@rustfest.eu).

 ### Ayuda a los becados

-We try our best to make the conference experience of our Scholarship awardees as seamless and accessible as possible.
-The Scholarship Team (Rafaela, Pilar & Flaki) can be [reached](mailto:diversity@rustfest.eu) anytime with requests that can help us make awardees' conference experience better.
-Examples of these include, but not limited to:

 Nos esforzamos lo máximo posible para que la experiencia de nuestros becados sea lo mejor posible.
 El Equipo de Becas (Rafaela, Pilar y Flaki) están [disponibles](mailto:diversity@rustfest.eu) en cualquier momento para resolver las dudas y peticiones de nuestro becados para hacer que la experiencia en la conferencia sea la mejor posible.
 Peticiones como por ejemplo, y no únicamente: